Can We Classify AMC Service Providers as Contractor Establishments? Seeking Your Insights

 roopabiswal

-In our organisation, we have provided space for many food and snacks vendors to sell their food products.
-The food products are not provided at subsidised price and are purchased by the employees.
-Will such also vendors be considered as contractors.
+In our organization, we have provided space for many food and snacks vendors to sell their food products.
+The food products are not provided at a subsidized price and are purchased by the employees.
+Will such vendors also be considered as contractors?

 R S Biswal